hotpeperoncino/GraphDataFormatConverter/README.md

 There are several formats to represent graph.
 There is no kitchensink converter supporting translation vise versa.
 Don't invent new one please.

+if POC is proved, this program should be rewritten with more memory efficient language like C.

 Text Format

 1. CSR: Compressed Sparse Row